anatolydryga/CDD_cluster/README.md

 # Annotation of Viral and Phage CDD hits with Gene Types

-At present PFAM IDs are annoatated with phage function(gene type) information, e.g. Phage Regulation, Phage Capsid.
+At present PFAM IDs are annotated with phage function(gene type) information, e.g. Phage Regulation, Phage Capsid.
 See file `pfam_function.tsv` for complete list of annotated families.

 # Usage